 Grievance procedures adhere to the APA Code of Ethics and FSU policies and will be reviewed with students during orientation.
 Students are encouraged to express their concerns to faculty as they occur during the semester.
 (When students only express his/her concerns at the end of the semester on regular student evaluations of faculty, the faculty member does not have the opportunity to effect changes earlier in the semester.)
-If the student is not satisfied with the faculty member's response, or if the student feels unable to talk directly with that faculty member, or if they wish to talk about it with someone before talking to the faculty member, they should bring their concern to their advisor and/or the program coordinator.
-If after all of this they are still not satisfied, they should bring their concern to the Chair of the Psychology Department.
+If the student is not satisfied with the faculty member's response, or if the student feels unable to talk directly with that faculty member, they may choose to talk about it with another faculty member.
+They should bring their concern to their advisor and/or the Program Coordinator.
+After all of this, if they are still not satisfied, they should bring their concern to the Chair of the Psychology Department.